eco-community/lottery-bot/README.md

 # SweepstakeBot

-A bot that can create sweepstakes with verifiable randomness
+A bot that can create sweepstakes with verifiable randomness, using Points issued by [The Accountant](https://github.com/eco/discord-accountant) bot.

+**For more on this bot and all the rest of the Eco Community bots, check out [this post](https://echo.mirror.xyz/GlFuqSbTZOLDl0LA7eDa0Yibhqq6IHNUC48nd3WJZQw).**

 ## How to use